brucejiverson/auto-slicer/README.md

 Auto-Slicer is a CLI tool designed to automate the slicing of STL files based on a bill of materials (BOM) and manage 3D printing tasks via the OctoPi API.

-## Dev notes

-### Use case 1: STEP of assembly
-1. get file
-2. loop through all the steps

-### Use case 2: folder with steps/stls (ie a download)
-1. get folder
-2. get bom
-3. walk over that folder converting all step to stl in place
-4. walk over folder for each stl

-### Common to both
-   1. auto slice, store gcode in a dict
-   2. Keep metadata for each
-      1. Quantity required
-      2. Print time
-      3. Volume
-      4. Material volume + cost
-      5. bed area
-      6. height
-   3. Upload in organized fashion
-   4. Create a new continous print

 ## Usage
 To start the auto-slicing process, run: